Quantum Mechanics in Terms of Realism

+Now the inhomogeneous magnetic field accomplishes that the eigenfunctions of the spin component of the incoming electron become spatially separated: the spin-up component eigenfunction goes upward (say) and the spin-down eigenfunction downward.
+Both functions then enter the sensitive screen in which contraction can occur.
+It is only when the function contracts at a cluster in the upper region of the screen, say, that the electron has become a pure spin-up electron with respect to the apparatus axis $z$, whatever the electron's initial spin direction $z^\prime $.
+Because of total angular momentum conservation, the angular momentum of the apparatus is thereby also changed.
+This has been verified experimentally in the case of photon polarization apparatuses, which in principle function like Stern-Gerlach apparatuses \cite{Bet}.

-The Stern-Gerlach apparatus may be compared with a Galton pin board (Fig.~2) where a ball that enters it from above ends up in either box I or box II whatever its initial position.
-Nobody would call the observation of the ball in one of the boxes a measurement of the initial position of the ball.
-Accordingly, in our interpretation we do not call the operation of the Stern-Gerlach apparatus on an individual incoming electron and the observa tion of its respective final position on the screen a measurement of the electron's initial spin component.
+In our interpretation, the operation of the Stern-Gerlach apparatus on an individual incoming electron and the observation of its respective final position on the screen is not a measurement of the electron's initial spin component.
 We may indeed use the Stern-Gerlach apparatus for such a measurement, but not without further steps: a large number of equal electrons must be given.
 Let the electrons enter the magnet one after the other.
 Then the direction of the axis of the apparatus must be varied, and from the abundance ratios of the up and down spots for the various chosen directions the original spin direction can be derived, using the standard formulas of quantum mechanics.
 For example, let the spin of the incoming electrons be restricted to lie in the $x$-$z$ plane perpendicular to the direction of motion $(y$ axis).
 The probability of inducing a spot in the ``up'' or ``down'' position, respectively, is then given by

 where $\vartheta $ denotes the angle between the spin axis of the incoming electron and the axis of the apparatus.
-The ratio of the corresponding abundances will give $(P_{\hbox{up}})/(P_{\hbox{down}}) = \tan ^{-2}(\vartheta /2)$, hence $\vartheta $ and the spin direction of the incoming electrons becomes known.
-Alternatively, we may rotate the apparatus round the $y$ axis until a position is obtained where only spots at the up position are observed.
-This signifies $\vartheta =0$ in (46), and the apparatus axis coincides with the spin direction of the incoming electrons.
+The ratio of the corresponding abundances will give $(P_{\mbox{up}})/(P_{\mbox{down}}) = \tan ^{-2}(\vartheta /2)$, hence $\vartheta $ and the spin direction of the incoming electrons becomes known.
+Alternatively, we may rotate the apparatus round the $y$ axis until a position is obtained where only spots at the ``up'' position are observed.
+This signifies $\vartheta =0$ in (2.5), and the apparatus axis coincides with the spin direction of the incoming electrons.